prisma/prisma1-upgrade/README.md

 ## Current features

 This table reflects the _current_ feature set of the upgrade CLI and will be updated continuously.
 Read below for a more detailled explanation of each column.
+You can also find more info about each of these feautures in the [docs](https://www.prisma.io/docs/guides/upgrade-from-prisma-1/schema-incompatibilities).

 | Name                                | MySQL | PostgreSQL | Prisma schema | Prisma 1 compatible |
 | ----------------------------------- | ----- | ---------- | ------------- | ------------------- |